cattyman919/skripsi-project/README.md

 # My Skripsi project

 Project to demonstrate VxLang capabilities
-- Authentication to demonstrate how dificult it is to reverse-engineer using VxLang:
+- Authentication to demonstrate how dificult it is to reverse-engineer using VxLang (with & without cloud):
     - Console Auth Application
     - ImGui Auth Application
     - Qt Auth Application

 - Performance Analysis:
     - Quick Sort (Run 100 times)
     - Encryption (AES-256)
     - File Size

+- Case Study: Lilith RAT Analysis

 ## File Size Analysis
 I used fsutil to generate dummy bin file then embed it to the program.
 Example CLI to generate 100MB dummy bin file